dorazhao99/muchlinski-replication/README.md

 ## Extending Muchlinski et al.'s Findings
 ### Geographic Experiments
 We used [CIA World Factbook](https://www.cia.gov/library/publications/resources/the-world-factbook/fields/278.html) to assign geographic regions to each of the countries.
-The association between country and geographic region can be found in data/cow.csv.
+The association between country and geographic region can be found in cow.csv.

 Abbreviation| Region
 ------------ | -------------